 Itching to try out iOS 10?
 The public beta is now available.
 Here’s how to download it!

-iOS 10.3 is coming down the road with a number of new features — features that need real-world testing before the software officially launches.
-As such, Apple is letting interested users check out iOS 10.3 and provide feedback before it goes into wide release.
+iOS 10 is coming this fall with a ton of new features — features that need real-world testing before the software officially launches.
+As such, Apple is once again letting interested users check out iOS 10 and provide feedback before it goes into wide release.

 If you’re one of those interested users, however, you will have to go through the public beta download and install process.
 While it’s not complicated, it is different.
 So, we’re going to walk you through it and give you a place to ask questions if you need extra help.

 Apple’s 2016 software updates — iOS 10, watchOS 3, tvOS 10, and macOS Sierra — are currently available as closed developer previews and as public betas for iPhone, iPad, and Mac.
 While the betas contain new features, they also contain pre-release bugs that can prevent the normal use of your iPhone, iPad, Apple Watch, Apple TV, or Mac, and are not intended for everyday use on a primary device.
 That’s why we strongly recommend staying away from the developer previews, and using the public betas with caution.
 If you depend on your devices, wait for the final release this fall.